top of page

 Beware that there are many things that can void solar panel warranties, such as altering the panels, improper installation, or faulty equipment.
 Unfortunately, many manufacturers do not protect against hail, lightning, vandalism, and fire, but homeowners insurance can protect your customer’s investment.

-Does Homeowner’s Insurance Or A Home Warranty Cover Solar Panels?
+Does Homeowner’s Insurance Cover Solar Panels?

 Typically, solar equipment warranties don’t protect your clients fully from the unexpected.
-Thankfully, most homeowners policies do cover solar power systems, but clients should confirm this with their agent.
+Thankfully, most homeowners' policies do cover solar power systems, but clients should confirm this with their agent.
 Also, it might be necessary to increase the policy’s limit to ensure that the PV system is adequately covered.

 For commercial solar installations, commercial property insurance can cover clean energy systems.
 Likewise, it is critical for your clients to ensure that the solar installation is covered and that the policy has adequate coverage.

-Typical Cost Of Solar Warranties
+The Cost Of Solar Warranties

-Warranties are included in the cost of purchasing the solar panels.
-The only exception is the option of extending the warranty, but this option is relatively rare.
 A more likely scenario is that your clients will need to increase the coverage on their homeowner’s insurance policy which could have a modest impact on their insurance premiums.
-If your customers do file a homeowner’s insurance claim, they will likely first need to meet the deductible.
+If your customers do file a homeowner’s insurance claim, they will likely first need to meet the deductible for the homeowner's insurance.

 For example, if their deductible is $500 and their solar PV system incurred $3,000 in hail damage, their insurance could cover $2,500 of that total.

-Why Solar Panel Warranties Are Important
+Why Solar Installation Warranties Are Important

-Most solar panel systems cost thousands or tens of thousands of dollars.
+Most solar panel systems cost thousands or even tens of thousands of dollars.
 Although solar systems pay for themselves in savings, this will not happen if the system stops functioning.
 Solar panel product warranties offer your customers peace of mind that their solar investment is safe.
 In addition, it’s important to offer a labor, workmanship, and service warranty for at least a few years.

 bottom of page